FritzBo/PaMILO/README.md

 # PaMILO
 ## Parametric Mixed Integer Linear Optimization

+(This is the Gurobi version, switch branch for CPLEX.)

 Implementation of the dual Benson algorithm to computes the breakpoints (and facets) of a parametric MILP or MIQP.

 These problems are also known as Multi-Objective Mixed Integer Linear Programs (MOMILPs) and